Fourth Offense DUI

 In felony DUI cases, the court will require you to do all of your sentence in actual jail.
-In some cases, your attorney may be able to get a combination of jail and alternative sentencing.
+In some cases, your attorney may be able to get a combination of jail and alternative sentencing or treatment.

 You can expect to pay approximately $2000 or more if you are convicted of a felony DUI.
-El Dorado County will allow you to make payments.
+Most counties will allow you to make payments.
 If you fail to make payments, you will be referred to collections, your license will be suspended, and you will violate your probation.